TheWidlarzGroup/react-native-video/examples/README.md

       pod install --project-directory=ios
       ```

       Now you are ready to run the App.
-(Flag `--device` is optional, but I recommend it as it will allow you to choose the device you want to run the app on)
+(Flag `--device` is optional, but it is recommended as it allows you to choose the device you want to run the app on)
       ```bash
       # for ios
       yarn ios --device
       # for tvOS
-      yarn ios:tvos --device
+      yarn ios:tv --device
       ```

     - For Android / Android TV:
       There is no need to run any additional command. you can just run the App.
-(Flag `--interactive` is optional, but I recommend it as it will allow you to choose the device you want to run the app on)
+(Flag `--device` is optional, but it is recommended as it allows you to choose the device you want to run the app on)
       ```bash
       # for android
       yarn android --device
       # for android tv
-      yarn android:tv
+      yarn android:tv --device
       ```

 > [!WARNING]